 Last year, Burmese President Thein Sein cancelled a plan to build the Chinese-backed Mytisone dam in northern Burma’s conflict-ridden Kachin state that was to provide hydroelectricity to China, after mass opposition among locals.

-Reported by RFA’s Burmese service.
+Reported by RFA’s Myanmar Service.
 Translated by Khet Mar.
 Written in English by Joshua Lipes.